GooGee/laravel-builder/readme.md

 You no longer need to write migrations yourself, Doctrine will do it for you.

-Doctrine compares files in `database/Entity` with database schemas, and generate a migration file of their difference.
+Doctrine compares files in `database/Entity` with the database schemas, and generate a migration file of their difference.

 ## install